BrianMitchL/YeoMEAN/client/assets/posts/files/2015-01-11-server-desktop-setup.md

 A little over a week ago I finished building my new server.
-It's the second computer I've build (after my desktop), and is primarily a file and media server.
+It's the second computer I've built (after my desktop), and is primarily a file and media server.
 Ryan ([@ryanmr](https://twitter.com/ryanmr)) asked me to do a spec sheet, so this is the result.

 # The Hardware